 Thinking about visiting San Francisco, but not sure where to stay?
-This editor has been there.
 With so many neighborhoods to choose from, it can feel daunting.
 Which areas have the best restaurants?
 Where are the cutest boutiques?
 What’s the best hotel?
-That’s a lot to think about.
-Fortunately, this MyDomaine editor and San Francisco transplant says it’s good to stay near downtown, and then explore the various neighborhoods during the day, which is super easy since San Francisco is a small city and easy to get around.
-Feel better?
+MyDomaine editor and San Francisco transplant Hadley Mendelsohn says it’s good to stay near downtown, and then explore the various neighborhoods during the day, which is super easy since San Francisco is a small city and easy to get around.

-According to the San Francisco Travel Association, Union Square, Fisherman’s Wharf, Embarcadero, and Chinatown were the leading neighborhoods visited last year.
+According to the San Francisco Travel Association, Union Square, Fisherman’s Wharf, Embarcadero, and Chinatown were the leading neighborhoods visited in recent years.
 Ahead, we’ve broken down the seven areas to stay in San Francisco and our favorite hotels in each one.
-PS: You’ll want to make note of this list of the top 10 things to do in San Francisco while you’re there.

-Where to Stay: Hotel VIA is the newest hotel to open in San Francisco (it officially opened on June 21).
+Where to Stay: Hotel VIA is a new addition in San Francisco.
 The sleek hotel also debuted a rooftop bar, which hotel guests have access to.
 Personally, I think a rooftop bar is a good reason to book a stay.

 138 King St., San Francisco

-Where to Stay: Check into Hotel Zoe—pronounced Zoey, not like Rachel Zoe.
-At the entrance of this boutique hotel, which opened in June (as in last month), is a row of bikes available for guests to take out.
+Where to Stay: Check into Hotel Zoe—pronounced Zoey (not like Rachel Zoe).
+At the entrance of this boutique hotel is a row of bikes available for guests to take out.
 Inside, picture a palette of neutral tones adorning the guest rooms with bathroom lighting beauty bloggers would approve.

 425 North Point St., San Francisco

 Neighboring Fisherman’s Wharf and Telegraph Hill is Embarcadero.
-Here, you’re nearby the Coit Tower, and The Filbert and Greenwich Steps, which are great hikes if you feel like breaking a sweat (have you seen how steep this city is?).
-Make sure to stop by the Ferry Building, where you can shop the farmer’s market, dine delicious fare, and take the ferry to Marin County.
+Here, you’re nearby the Coit Tower and The Filbert and Greenwich Steps, which are great hikes if you feel like breaking a sweat (have you seen how steep this city is?).
+Stop by the Ferry Building, where you can shop the farmer’s market, dine on delicious fare, and take the ferry to Marin County.

 Where to Stay: Located along the waterfront is Hotel Vitale, a Joie de Vivre hotel.
 Take in views of the Bay Bridge from many different room types, including circular suites and studios with private terraces, at this eight-story hotel.